rangsimanketkaew/AWS-HPC/README.md

 9. Launch instance
 10. Create a new key pair or choose an existing key pair

-**Let's keep in mind downloading a new created key pair (.pem) before launching instance as you will not be able to download it again.**
+**Let's keep in mind downloading a newly created key pair (.pem) before launching an instance, as you will not be able to download it again.**

 ## Creating AMI image (optional)

 - Create AMI image
-- Launch new instance using created AMI image
+- Launch a new instance using the created AMI image
-- Launch new parallel cluster using created AMI image
+- Launch a new parallel cluster using the created AMI image

 ## Creating cloud cluster